dfcarpenter/dfcarpenternet/src/pages/blog/2019-02-25-classical-computer-science-in-clojure-1.md

 ---
 templateKey: blog-post
-title: Thoughts on IoT
+title: Classical Computer Science In Clojure
 date: 2018-12-10T15:04:10.000Z
 description: Thoughts on IoT; what it can do and
     where it is going.
 tags:
-  - iot
+  - Clojure
-  - future
+  - Computer Science
 ---

 The internet of things, an oft misused term, as an idea has enveloped even more ideas and hence has become, for many, almost unintelligible.